Untitled post 110

 Any SEO professionals and site owners participate in slack communities to exchange tips, discover link building opportunities, and stay informed about industry trends.

-The top organic result achieves a 27.6% click-through rate, position 2 drops to 15%, and position 3 falls to 9%.
+Ranking on Google isn’t just about where you show up; it’s about how many clicks that position actually brings in.
+The top result gets around 27.6% of clicks, position 2 drops to 15%, and position 3 falls further to 9%.

-Remember, other factors such as technical SEO, user experience, and site performance also influence your ability to rank higher, not just content quality and keywords.
+Also, keep in mind that rankings are not driven by content alone.
+Technical SEO, site speed, and overall user experience all play a role in how high your pages can go.
 For better control over how links behave and improve user security, always consider using rel = noopener noreferrer when adding outbound links.

 Comparison table of mobile and desktop factors affecting website rank on Google, including SEO and user experience.